December 3, 2025

 Class of 2027 8.3%

-What is NYU's Early Decision Acceptance Rate?
+NYU Early Decision Acceptance Rate

 NYU does not publicly report a separate Early Decision acceptance rate.